l7mp/stunner/README.md

 ### Configuration

-STUNner will need to have the below Kubernetes resources configured and deployed in order to run:
+STUNner will need the below Kubernetes resources configured and deployed in order to run:
 1. a `ConfigMap` that stores STUNner local configuration,
 2. a `Deployment` running one or more STUNner replicas,
 3. a `LoadBalancer` service to expose the STUNner deployment on a public IP address and UDP port